 PDFs Group

-SPECCHIOof To optimise storage in the database, select all Spectra that a PDF file applies to and upload just once.
+SPECCHIO supports uploading of up to two PDF files for each Spectrum.
+To optimise storage in the database, select all Spectra that a PDF file applies to and upload just once.
 Depending on your internet access speed, uploading large PDF files may be slow.